Adaleet/Data-analytics-projects/Portfolio 1/README.md

-# Analysis of Global Flight Delays and Cancellations
+# Analysis of Global Flight Delays and Cancellations (Python, R & SQL)

 ## Welcome to my Data portfolio!
 My first data analysis project aims to analyze and visualize patterns, causes, and impacts